abzops/abzops/README.md

 WIP  -> Conversion Tracking
 ```

-I work on systems where every stock movement should be traceable, every purchase should connect to operations, and every dashboard should show what matters.
+Every stock movement should be traceable, every purchase should connect to operations, and every dashboard should show what matters.

 </td>
 <td width="50%" valign="top">